vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Process Keys

-Get a list encryption public keys, private keys and commitment/reveal keys for a specific process ID.
+Get the available encryption keys for the given process ID.

-The response will have all known keys.
-If the process is on-going, usually `encryptionPubkeys` and `commitmentKeys` will be available.
-Once the process is finished, `encryptionPrivKeys` and `revealKeys` will be also added to the response.
+If the process has encrypted votes and it is on-going, `encryptionPubkeys` and `commitmentKeys` should be available.
+Once the process has ended, `encryptionPrivKeys` and `revealKeys` will be also be available.

-When encrypting and decrypting a vote payload it is expected to use the keys ordered by their indexes.
-It's important to note that the indexes might not be consecutive, however the smaller index goes first.
+[Vote Package](/architecture/components/processes?id=vote-package) encryption and decryption it is expected to use these keys following the order of their indexes.
+Smaller indexes are used first and it's important to note that indexes might not be consecutive.

 ```json
 {